infinum/eightshift-docs/README.md

 3. Run `npm install`
 4. Run `npm start`

-Deploy is done using Github Actions by pushing the code to the main branch.
+Deployment is done through GitHub Actions by pushing the code to the main branch.

 ## Who do I talk to?